 Cards in Bots

-The Microsoft Bot Framework extends the cards specification by adding a set of predefined cards that bots can use as part of bot messages.
+The Microsoft Bot Framework extended the cards specification by adding a set of predefined cards that bots could use as part of bot messages.
 Teams supports bots using the Bot Framework but it supports a slightly different set of these cards.
 General information on cards in Bot Framework can be found in Add rich card attachments to messages.
+These cards are called simple cards in Teams.

 Cards in Messaging Extensions